Idaho outscores Colorado State 61-50 in Potato Bowl - News 12 Now

 The 84 points in the second half are the most combined in a half in any bowl game, breaking the record of 76 set by Tulsa and Virginia Tech last year in the first half of the Independence Bowl.

-Linehan, the game MVP honors, tied the bowl record for touchdowns accounted for with five, also matched by Colorado State counterpart Nick Stevens.
+Linehan, who claimed the game’s MVP honors, tied the bowl record for touchdowns accounted for with five, also matched by Colorado State counterpart Nick Stevens.
 Linehan, whose father Scott Linehan is the offensive coordinators for the Dallas Cowboys, was 21 of 31 with no interceptions.

 Isaiah Saunders led the Vandals on the ground with 147 yards and set another bowl record in the process with 33 carries.